carla-simulator/carla/Docs/build_faq.md

     "CarlaUE4.sh" script does not appear when downloading from GitHub.
     </h5></summary>

 There is no `CarlaUE4.sh` script in the source version of CARLA.
 Follow the [build instructions](build_linux.md) to build CARLA from source.

-To directly get the `CarlaUE4.sh` script, follow the [quick start instructions](start_quickstart.md).
+To run CARLA using `CarlaUE4.sh`, follow the [quick start installation](start_quickstart.md).
   </details>

 <!-- ======================================================================= -->